jezamaster/JS-Input-Fields-Validator/README.md

 - data-inputvalidator="text" -> validates only if the value is empty

-- data-inputvalidator="text&&callback1&message5" -> will call the callback function (callback function assigned to callback1 variable in the your configuration) which displays message5, NOTICE that there are two '&&' after the type, it is because the second parameter should be message, so if there is no message, you just omit it and put next '&' separator sign
+- data-inputvalidator="text&&callback1&message5" -> will call the callback function (callback function assigned to callback1 variable in the your configuration) which displays message5, **NOTICE that there are two '&&' after the type**, it is because the second parameter should be message, so if there is no message, you just omit it and put next '&' separator sign

 - data-inputvalidator="email&message1&callback2&message8" -> validates email, if in incorrect format, message1 will be displayed, if not empty, callback2 is called and if false returned, it will display meesage8